thejijogeorge/my_gamelibrary/README.md

 http://your-server-ip:5000
 ```

-Click ⚙️ Admin to manage your library right from the browser! ☁️✨
+Track your gaming progress, filter by status, sort by rating, and launch games on GeForce NOW — all from one beautiful dashboard! ☁️✨

 ---